kyrylo/kyrylo.org/_posts/2025-02-10-oklch-css-variables-for-tailwind-v4-colors.md

 I took the original Tailwind RGB colors and converted them to [OKLCH](https://www.w3.org/TR/css-color-4/#ok-lab) using the [OKLCH color converter](https://oklch.com/).
-Below is a comprehensive list of Tailwind v4 colors as OKLCH CSS variables
+Below is a comprehensive list of Tailwind v4 colors as OKLCH CSS variables.

 You can copy the entire list and paste it into your project: